Keep Your AS/400

 your daily business operations.
 With a different system, EVERYONE will have to learn

-how to do their job differently.
-It will be months before the turmoil, disruption and
+It will be months before the turmoil, disruption and anguish subsides.

-anguish subsides.
 Many reports will simply disappear because "the new system doesn't do

 that".

 I saw a company that converted to a new system.
-It was considered a good day if the

-customer service manager didn't break out in tears.
+break out in tears.
 Really.

 By the way, I recently saw an IBM V.P. give a presentation on all the